 The theatre’s diverse artistic policy encompasses bold reimaginings of classics and Shakespeare, innovative revivals of contemporary British, Irish and American drama, and in recent years has demonstrated a renewed commitment to bringing new plays to its audiences.
 As well as staging work in its intimate Covent Garden home, the Donmar regularly produces work elsewhere around the UK and internationally.
 We are committed to sharing our work with an ever broader audience and, through innovative and exciting education work, engaging audiences of the future.

 2014 marked another phenomenal year for the Donmar, with highlights including the live cinema broadcast of Coriolanus starring Tom Hiddleston; James Graham’s new play Privacy holding a microscope to our security and identity in the digital age; Josie Rourke’s production of The Weir transferring to the West End; Phyllida Lloyd’s all-female Henry IV challenging the notion of who owns Shakespeare; and the first major London revival of the classic jazz musical City of Angels.
-Later this year, Josie Rourke’s production of James Graham’s new play The Vote will be broadcast live and in real time in partnership with Channel 4 on the night of the General Election, 7 May.
+On the night of the 2015 general election, 7 May, Josie Rourke’s production of James Graham’s new play The Vote was broadcast live and in real time in partnership with Channel 4 and was watched by over half a million people.